lukebrider-woolard-cgi/known-world-encyclopaedia/lore/General Lore/Types of Creatures.md

 **Giants**
 Given the immaturity of studies into the stone titans, several theories exist around the creation of the stone giants.
 During the First Demonic War, likely around the advent of magic, it has been speculated that the stone titans became increasingly tyrannical.
 Alternatively, they may have done so earlier, as they were worshipped by their mortal subjects as gods.
 However, another theory assumes that instead, they were motivated by the need to protect their civilisations - and perhaps mortals - from the endless waves of demonic assaults on the world.
 In all cases, their hubris or desperation led them in pursuit of engineering life itself.
 However, it is clear that they were exploiting mortals to help gather resources and construct their experiments.
 Eventually, either through some catastrophic failure or divine intervention, all of the stone titans and giants were stripped of life - frozen in place for all time.
 This event seems to coincide with a great calamity that sunk a large portion of land in the area today known as the Stormy Coast.
-#### Sea Witches
+#### Sirens
-Very little is known about the sea witches.
+Very little is known about the sirens.
 Recovered ancient drawings show them as ammonite or nautilus headed creatures with elongated, tentacled bodies.
-Some modern sailors hold to superstitions that the sea witches magically lure ships into dangerous waters, or tell stories of giant tentacled creatures attacking ships that stray too far from the coastline.
+Some modern sailors hold to superstitions that the sirens magically lure ships into dangerous waters, or tell stories of giant tentacled creatures attacking ships that stray too far from the coastline.
 #### Banshees
 Basically nothing is known about the banshees save for their name.
 There are no consistent accounts of their appearance or where they dwelt.
 Some speculate from this that they were shapeshifters, whilst others posit that they went extinct long before recorded history began.
 #### Herdeer and Bovine